git-town/git-town/website/src/branch-types.md

 You can compress and ship prototype branches as usual.
 Parking and unparking a prototype branch maintains its prototype status.
 When you change a prototype branch to an observed or contribution branch it loses its prototype status.

+You can make any feature branch a prototype branch by running [git prototype](commands/prototype.md) on it.
+Convert a prototype branch to a feature branch by running [git hack](commands/hack.md) on it.